-- A. Perform an incremental backup - B. Find and restore a file from the backup catalog - C. Backup and restore single and multiconfiguration users in an SSI environment - D. Automatically shut down, back up, and restart a Linux guest - E. Suspend and resume a Linux guest - F. Reviewing a disaster recovery backup - G. Reviewing other ways to find data in the backup catalog
+- A. Performing an incremental backup - B. Restoring files from backup - C. Back up and restore single and multiconfiguration users in an SSI environment - D. Scheduling image backups of Linux guests - E. Suspend and resume a guest as part of backup - F. Reviewing a disaster recovery backup - G. Reviewing data in the backup catalog for recovery